Why Spiritual Cleansing & Uncrossing?

 - Loss of friendships, relationships, or social status

-- An onset of confusion, inability to communicate, or mental disturbances
+- Confusion, inability to communicate, or mental disturbances

 - Ongoing disturbing dreams and nightmares

-- The presence of uncomfortable or fear-inducing spiritual entities
+- The presence of uncomfortable or fear-inducing entities

 Effective techniques and rites of uncrossing are many and varied - indeed, every culture on Earth has traditions and "tricks" for turning bad luck into good and removing blockages standing in one's way.
 Whichever route is taken, uncrossing work aims to be a thorough removal of negative and/or low vibrations from a person and a process of personal renewal that results in a clean slate.
 On the surface, uncrossing often results in a happier, calmer mood, clearer thinking, more productive sleep and rest periods, and general optimism.
 Behind the scenes, uncrossing work invites the highest good of the Universe to find you, and enables you to more easily attain your goals without the hindrance of malevolent forces or entities holding you back.
 Even without the experience of crossed conditions, a rootdoctor may prescribe uncrossing rites before performing work to attract or manifest your intentions in order to ensure that the roads remain open between you and the outcome you seek.

 Uncrossing Baths & Headwashes

 One of the primary forms of uncrossing work prescribed in the hoodoo tradition is the act of spiritual bathing.
 A tea-like water infusion of botanicals, minerals, oils, perfumes, or household compounds (in very small amounts) known for their ability to remove or neutralize harmful energies is prepared and poured over the head of the afflicted, often by themselves except in the case of specialized hands-on rites of cleansing performed under the care of a rootdoctor.
 Traditional prayers may be recited as part of the rite of renewal, or improvised affirmations of spiritual freedom and self-reclamation may be declared while the (now, formerly) afflicted individual rubs their body in a downward fashion as if removing a veil or other obscuration.